Shmuma/pytorch_tests/pract_rl/hw7/seminar_kungfu/docs/log.md

 After discussion in ODS, have a thought about extra instability with large count of steps in n-step value estimation, so, decided to try to decrease count of steps from 4 to 1.

 With step=1 it doesn't improve, try 2.
+Grows better, but still reward is not stable and noisy.
+Will try step=3.